fomar123/Automation-with-Python/README.md

 - Set up environment variables to securely store email credentials.

 ##### Step 3: Python Script for Server Management
-- mCreate a Python script to establish an SSH connection to the server.
+- Create a Python script to establish an SSH connection to the server.
 - Automate the process of restarting the Docker container.
 - Implement a server reboot procedure.